 - A fourth card is dealt face up.
 The action begins with the player holding the best up cards and continues clockwise.

 - A fifth card is dealt face up.
 The action begins with the player holding the best up cards and continues clockwise.

 - A sixth card is dealt face up.
 The action begins with the player holding the best up cards and continues clockwise.

 - A seventh card is dealt face down.
 The action begins with the player holding the best up cards and continues clockwise.

 - All remaining players make out the best possible five-card poker hand.

-Key Advice for Limit Seven-Card Stud
+How to Play Limit Seven-Card Stud

 - Be very selective with your starting hands: Nothing is more important than choosing the correct starting hand for a certain situation.

 - Play the players: Assess the opposition quickly: who plays inferior hands, who folds at aggression, who bets with draws, who calls bets with weak hands and long-shot draws, who can be bluffed, who bluffs, etc.